 Affiliated Bank Transactions.
 A Fidelity® fund may engage in transactions with financial institutions that are, or may be considered to be, "affiliated persons" of the fund under the 1940 Act.
-These transactions may involve repurchase agreements with custodian banks; short-term obligations of, and repurchase agreements with, the 50 largest U.S. banks (measured by deposits); municipal securities; U.S. Government securities with affiliated financial institutions that are primary dealers in these securities;

-short-term currency transactions; and short-term borrowings.
+These transactions may involve repurchase agreements with custodian banks; short-term obligations of, and repurchase agreements with, the 50 largest U.S. banks (measured by deposits); municipal securities; U.S. Government securities with affiliated financial institutions that are primary dealers in these securities; short-term currency transactions; and short-term borrowings.
 In accordance with exemptive orders issued by the Securities and Exchange Commission (SEC), the Board of Trustees has established and periodically reviews procedures applicable to transactions involving affiliated financial institutions.

 Asset-Backed Securities represent interests in pools of mortgages, loans, receivables, or other assets.
 Payment of interest and repayment of principal may be largely dependent upon the cash flows generated by the assets backing the securities and, in certain cases, supported by letters of credit, surety bonds, or other credit enhancements.
-Asset-backed security values may also be affected by other factors including changes in interest rates, the availability of information concerning the pool and its structure, the creditworthiness of the servicing agent for the pool, the originator of the loans or receivables, or the entities providing the credit enhancement.
+Asset-backed security values may also be affected by other factors including changes in interest rates, the availability of information concerning the pool and its structure, the credit enhancement.
 In addition, these securities may be subject to prepayment risk.

 Collateralized Loan Obligations (CLO) are a type of asset-backed security.
 A CLO is a trust typically collateralized by a pool of loans, which may include, among others, domestic and foreign senior secured loans, senior unsecured loans, and subordinate corporate loans, including loans that may be rated below investment grade or equivalent unrated loans.
 CLOs may charge management fees and administrative expenses.
 For CLOs, the cash flows from the trust are split into two or more portions, called tranches, varying in risk and yield.
 The riskiest portion is the "equity" tranche which bears the bulk of defaults from the bonds or loans in the trust and serves to protect the other, more senior tranches from default in all but the most severe circumstances.
 Since they are partially protected from defaults, senior tranches from a CLO trust typically have higher ratings and lower yields than their underlying securities and can be rated investment grade.
-Despite the protection from the equity tranche, CLO tranches can experience substantial losses due to actual defaults, increased sensitivity to defaults due to collateral default and disappearance of protecting tranches, market anticipation of defaults, as well as aversion to CLO securities as a class.
+Despite the protection from the equity tranche, CLO tranches can experience substantial losses due to actual defaults, as well as aversion to CLO securities as a class.
 Normally, CLOs are privately offered and sold, and thus, are not registered under the securities laws.
 As a result, investments in CLOs may be characterized by a fund as illiquid securities, however an active dealer market may exist allowing them to qualify for Rule 144A transactions.

 Borrowing.
-Government Portfolio, Money Market Portfolio, Tax-Exempt Portfolio, Treasury Only Portfolio and Treasury Portfolio may make additional investments while borrowings are outstanding.
+Government Portfolio, Money Market Portfolio, Tax-Exempt Portfolio, Treasury Only Portfolio, and Treasury Portfolio may make additional investments while borrowings are outstanding.